Deanna K. Shullman

 Speaking & Media

 Deanna is quoted frequently on matters of free speech, access to records, and other matters related to content gatherers and publishers.
-She has been included in Verdict Search (Cases of Note), Daily Business Review, The Sun-Sentinel, Tallahassee Democrat and The Tampa Tribune, among many other publications.
+She has been included in Verdict Search (Cases of Note), Daily Business Review, The Sun-Sentinel, Reuters, The New York Times, The Miami Herald, among many other publications.

 She also appears regularly as an invited speaker at both national and local events on matters impacting content publishers, for example: